Adventures in academia

 What’s the novel about?

 The novel at the heart of my thesis is a work of historical fiction, set during the eleventh century at an unidentified monastery located somewhere in England.
-It makes use of various fantastical and uncanny devices (e.g. miracles, portents, ghosts, dream-visions, prognostication) and stylistic effects to test the boundaries of historical fiction as it is usually defined.
+It makes use of various fantastical and supernatural devices (e.g. miracles, portents, ghosts, dream-visions, prognostication) and stylistic effects to test the boundaries of historical fiction as it is usually defined.

 The novel’s many influences include (in no particular order) William Golding’s The Spire, Jeanette Winterson’s The Passion and Sexing the Cherry, Colm Tóibín’s The Testament of Mary, Margaret Atwood’s Alias Grace and The Handmaid’s Tale, Tom Wolfe’s The Right Stuff, Gene Brewer’s K-PAX, and Gabriel García Márquez’s Of Love and Other Demons.

 In 2013, while I was in the final stages of writing my third novel, Knights of the Hawk, I presented a paper at my first major academic conference.
 The Middle Ages in the Modern World, which took place at the University of St Andrews, was a gathering of some 175 scholars from across the globe, exploring how our medieval past has been remembered, depicted, referenced, re-created and reconstructed in more recent times.
-Drawing upon my own experience, my paper discussed how novelists might go about presenting their subjects in a historically responsible way.
+Drawing upon my professional experience, my paper discussed how novelists might go about presenting their subjects in a historically responsible way.